 At that time, he warned them of a strategy of George Soros and those working for and with him to turn four states blue and ultimately to socialism via candidates for various offices.
 They were Georgia, Arizona, Maryland, and Florida.

 Georgia and Arizona are swing states currently under contention.
 Enough said.
-We have seen the recent activities of the Maryland governor, a Republican, nota bene, who wants Trump to “” and is prison inmates to prevent the spread of COVID-19.
+We have seen the recent activities of the Maryland governor, a Republican, nota bene, who wants Trump to “stop golfing and concede” and is releasing prison inmates to prevent the spread of COVID-19.

-As for Florida, Andrew Gillum, a man of, let’s be kind,came within a whisker of the governorship.
+As for Florida, Andrew Gillum, a man of, let’s be kind, uncertain character came within a whisker of the governorship.

 So Loudon’s warnings had validity and they are playing out before our eyes today.